 Manuscript Submission Overview

-The Multidisciplinary Science Journal publishes 4 types of articles:
+The Multidisciplinary Science Journal publishes different types of articles.
+Below is the list:

 • Original research articles: original manuscripts (maximum 7,500 words) that contain new research findings in any field of knowledge.